 Nepalese Cuisine is not as well known as our giant neighbours – India and China.
 The Nepalese Cuisine is a milder version of Indian food, and they have also adapted Tibetan and Chinese Cuisine.

-The Newar Ethnic group of Kathmandu have something similar to Tapas, and their Cuisine is one of the most elaborate amongst the Nepalese ethnic groups.
+The Newar Ethnic group of Kathmandu have something similar to Tapas, and their Cuisine is one of the most elaborate Nepalese ethnic groups.

-However, we have a pretty healthy diet, primarily organic vegetable-based, superfood, and herbs used for cooking.
+However, we have a pretty healthy diet, primarily organic vegetable-based, superfoods, and herbs used for cooking.
 Like in most developing nations, almost every part of an animal is eaten.

 Nepal has been a leader in International Cuisine since the late 1970s.
 We have an array of international restaurants.
-Many travellers who spend time in India love the plethora of “Western” meals available in Nepal.
+Many travellers in India love the plethora of “Western” meals available in Nepal.

 We have many Restaurants, Cafes, Pubs and Discos in the main cities of Kathmandu, Pokhara and Sauraha (tourist area) in the Chitwan district.